chocolatetoothpaste/camino/README.md

 type: object

-The only option current is "method" (string) -- an array of supported methods for the URL.
+The only option currently is "methods" (string) -- an array of supported methods for the URL.
 On the server, this is typically the request method.
 In the browser, whatever you want, really...

 If you don't pass in a method, your code will always execute if a request matches a route. responder (function) is a custom responder to use in place of the default (if there is one) for a single route